bcgov/nr-bcwat/charts/okd/airflow/README.md

   connection: <database connection string>
 ```

 A secret must be created in the `bcwat` namespace titled `bcwat-airflow-fernet-key`.
 This holds a key value pair containing the fernet key used for encryption.
+It is recommended to follow this guide

 ```bash
 apiVersion: v1